 Datacosm produced in 2019 was a Collusion commission, a collaboration between Jo and Cambridge Consultants.
 The film Datacosm was produced in response to ‘The Aficionado’, artificial intelligence developed by Cambridge Consultants, capable of analysing music input live from a pianist and outputting selected footage to reflect the genre.
 Datacosm was presented as an installation this year at the Collusion Showcase event in Cambridge.

-Currently, Jo is working as one of two artists in residence at Lightworks, Blackpool and is finalising work on a film installation ‘Llygad y Lleuad’ ( The Eye of the Moon) for Pontio Gallery, Bangor, Wales.
+After a period working as one of two artists in residence at Lightworks in Blackpool, Jo finalised work on a film installation ‘Llygad y Lleuad’ ( The Eye of the Moon) for Pontio Gallery, Bangor, Wales which was screened in November 2021 in Pontio’s main atrium to celebrate Caradog Prichard’s iconic novel, Un Nos Ola Leuad (One Moonlit Night).

 FILMOGRAPHY